FAQ/Fees

 I can’t “fix” you.
 But you don’t need to be fixed.
 You need to internalize a sense of safety—or, at least, a sense of “safe enough.”
 I can help you with that.

 I don’t offer a fix.
 I offer an opportunity.
 Therapy is an opportunity for you to get in touch with your inner self.
 Therapy is an opportunity to feel safe exploring and expressing your deeper emotions.
-Therapy is an opportunity to learn to feel safe in this world and to feel safe in your own body.
+Therapy is an opportunity to feel safe getting vulnerable with another person.
+Therapy is a powerful opportunity to learn to feel safe in this world and to feel safe in your own body.
 Safety heals the danger signal that causes the chronic pain.
 That’s why this works.

 If you’re ready to walk through this door and take this opportunity, then this is for you.
 If you’re ready, therapy can be absolutely instrumental in healing your pain.

-Yes, for many people—and many budgets—psychotherapy is expensive.
-Let’s not beat around the bush about that.
+Let’s not beat around the bush about the fact that psychotherapy costs money.
+We can address that head-on.
 If finances aren’t a concern for you, great.
 You can skip this section.
-If spending money triggers anxiety, however, I recommend you read on.
+If spending money triggers anxiety, however, I recommend you read this.

 Part 1.
 It’s possible that out-of-pocket therapy is entirely too expensive for you right now.
 I respect that.
 That’s okay.
 You deserve this healing information either way.
-That’s why I, and so many other mindbody practitioners, provide free or very low-cost educational and self-help resources.
+I, and so many other mindbody practitioners, provide free or very inexpensive educational resources.
 Listen to my podcast.
 Check out the Other Resources section at the bottom of this page.
 There’s so much great content.
-And people can heal entirely independently.
-Many people do.
-It’s your brain and your nervous system.
-You, ultimately, have the power.
+Feel into it.
+Find a lower-cost therapist, maybe through your insurance.
+Synthesize the work you do there with your knowledge of the mindbody connection.
+All good therapists can help you process your emotions.
+Whatever happens, you don’t have to be alone.
+Follow what resonates for you.

 And…

 Part 2.
 Your first instinct might be, “I can’t afford this.”
 But your truth, if we dig deeper, is that you don’t prioritize your inner self.
 This is very common for TMS patients.
 You’ll “push” yourself, you’ll “perfect” yourself, you’ll “better” yourself, you’ll certainly make space for others, but you don’t really cater to you.
 The core of you, the animal of you, your inner child, your deeper needs and desires.
-You’re like me.
+I get that, because I used to be like that too.
 You enter the party through the side door, pull off your rainboots (cuz you walked), avoid the ticketed area (cuz it’s expensive), and side-step your way through life.
-You wouldn’t allow yourself to be driven up in a Rolls-Royce, walk in through the front door, get the full-price ticket, and just enjoy the party.
-I get that, because, same.
-You reach toward the bottom shelf for the cheap deals rather than just allowing yourself to grab the one you know you’ll like the best.
+You wouldn’t allow yourself to be driven up in a comfortable car, walk in through the front door, get the full-price ticket, and just enjoy the party.

 What if you need to start learning how to treat yourself well… for your own health?

-So, for you, I’d encourage you to ask yourself, is your inner self worth it?
+So, for you, I’d encourage you to ask yourself, are you worth it?
 To have a TMS therapist help you?
 And help you with something that really matters?
-Like I said, it took work for me to get here.
-But now I know, I can spend money on me when I need it.
-And I invite you to think about what you need—for you.

 And I know.
-It’s all terrible.
-Capitalism and *the economy* and worth and money and guilt and inequity and “deserving” and the wealth gap and… I know.
-It’s terrible.
+It sucks.
+Capitalism and *the economy* and worth and the wealth gap and guilt and inequity and “deserving” and… I know.

 But you deserve help—for you—when you need it.